charlenelyu/pro-mern-stack/README.md

     - Unlike the grid-based form, an inline form needs no columns and rows.
 The `FormGroup` can be placed one after the other.
     - In the inline forms, the button does not need a `FormGroup` around it, and there are no alignment implications if a `ControlLabel` is not given for a button.
     - For inline forms, we need to manually add space using `{' '}` between the label and the control, as well as between form groups.
+- Horizontal Forms
+  - In this section, we'll change the Issue Edit page to a horizontal form, where the label appears to the left of the input, but each field appears one below the other.
+We'll also use the validation states that Bootstrap provides to highlight invalid input.
+  - First, replace `<form>` with Bootstrap’s `<Form>`.
+To lay out a horizontal form, we need the `horizontal` property.
+  - Enclose the entire form in a `Panel`, with the contents of the original `<h3>` as the header. `Panel.Body` consists of the form and the validation message after it.
+Next and Prev links can be placed in `Panel.Footer`.
+  - To specify how much width the label and the input will occupy, we need to enclose them within different `<Col>`s.
+And for the label, instead of using the `<ControlLabel>` component, we need to set the `componentClass` property of the `<Col>` to `ControlLabel` to have the intended effect of right-aligning the label.
+  - For other `<FormControl>`s, we can specify our own component classes using the `componentClass` property as well.
+  - Since the buttons don’t need a label, we can specify an offset to where the column starts.
+  - Bootstrap’s form controls support displaying invalid input fields in a distinctive manner, using the `validationState` property of `FormGroup`.

 ### troubleshooting